 Route 2: Manali-Leh highway road trip is the most celebrated trip you will ever have.
 Riding through the traverse land with the captivating natural beauty in front of your eyes is something you must need.
 Not only the destination but road itself is alluring with the incandescent beauty of the snow-capped mountains, remotest valleys and of course the chilly mountain breeze.
 It is about 473 KM long from Manali to Leh.

 Manali-Rohtang-Gramphu-Kokhsar-Keylong-Jispa-Darcha-Zingzingbar-Baralacha La- Bharatpur-Sarchu-Gata Loos- Nakee La- Lachulung La- Pang- Tanaglang La- Gya- Upshi-Karu-Leh

-For a better experience you always need a checklist and first and foremost it makes difference if you want to go solo or twining with your buddies.
+For a better experience, you always need a checklist and first and foremost it makes difference if you want to go solo or twinning with your buddies.
 Let us look at the most basic stuff you will gonna need your trip to Leh-Ladakh: